 Speed display program

-Council will be installing temporary speed display units in selected streets to alert motorists of the speed they are travelling.
+Council will be installing temporary speed display units in 50km/h Council roads to alert motorists of the speed they are travelling.
 These speed awareness devices have proven to be highly effective at slowing motorists down and increasing pedestrian safety, particularly in school zones and neighbourhood streets.

 How the speed display units work